 The third column of Table 6 adds all remaining available demographic characteristics detailed in Table 1 to het{ic} , except savings-related variables and self-reported decision-making variables.
-The additions include the respondent's number of children, a polygamous dummy, occupation dummies, distance from the bank, and dummies for patient-now and impatientlater time preferences (which could be important if self-control problems are driving the heterogeneous treatment effects).
-Again, my results are very robust to allowing for heterogeneity with respect to these variables.
+The additions include the respondent's number of children, a polygamous dummy, occupation dummies, distance from the bank, and dummies for patient-now and impatient-later time preferences (which could be important if self-control problems are driving the findings).
+Again, my results are robust to these additions.

 Finally, it is possible that some of the main ATM treatment effects are driven by substitution from pre-existing formal accounts to the new experimental accounts.
 Since men had higher rates of formal account ownership at baseline, this could lead to differential gender effects.
 To address this concern, column 4 adds bank account, SACCO account, ROSCA, and home savings dummies, as well as total cash savings at baseline to het{ic} .
-The bargaining power results are very robust to including these controls, although I caveat that it is not obvious that these controls should be included, since baseline account use could be an outcome of relative bargaining power in the household.
+The bargaining power results are robust to including these controls, although it is not obvious that they should be included, since baseline account use could be an outcome of relative bargaining power.
 For this reason, I use the control set in column 3 as my preferred specification.
 These results suggest that ATM cards targeted to individuals with below-median bargaining power significantly decreased bank account use by 0.30 standard deviations units.
-In contrast, ATM cards that went to individuals with above-median bargaining power increased account use by 0.20 standard deviation units (this is significant at the 10 percent level).
+In contrast, ATM cards that went to individuals with above-median bargaining power increased account use by 0.20 standard deviation units.